 Location, cost of living, experience level, and other economic factors make a big difference in setting a realistic expectation of what to offer for a role.
-For example, the market rate for a mid-level DevOps Engineer in Denver is $110,000, while in Boston it’s $122,000.
-Further, in Denver a junior-level Full Stack Developer goes for $80,000, while one at a senior level commands $130,000.
+For example, the market rate for a mid-level DevOps Engineer in Denver is $110,000.
+Further, in Denver, a junior-level Full Stack Developer goes for $80,000, while one at a senior level commands $130,000.

 But what if you’ve never hired a Full Stack Developer before?
 How can you discover what the right ballpark is?
 Or, even if you have a Developer on your staff currently, how can you know their current salary is on par with the market and that they aren’t tempted by a competitor’s improved offer?
 It takes research.
 That can be through the internet, talking to peers, or reaching out to the people who hire for these roles day in and day out.
 If you’re not connected to these channels of information, then finding an up-to-date technology salary guide can be a quick and reliable solution.

 Sell the Role, Not the Salary